 The Local Operating Procedures (LOPs) contain provisions that can significantly affect a prisoner.
 For example, on a breach of a prison offence the prisoner is not only subject to the penalties in the Acts or regulations but is also automatically subject to the penalties contained in the LOPs.

 The LOPs are made under delegated power either from the Corrections Act or Correction Regulations.
 If a rule in the LOP goes further than the legislative base it is arguably beyond the power of the director to make that rule.
 Accordingly, any prison manager relying on that rule has made an error of law which is reviewable either under the Administrative Law Act 1978 (Vic) or by judicial review in the Supreme Court.
-Complaints about the actions of prison officials can also be made to the Ombudsman.
-This course of action is outlined in more detail in “Making requests or complaints”.
+Complaints about the actions of prison officials can also be made to the ombudsman.
+This course of action is outlined in more detail below (see “Making requests or complaints”).